 An established software provider was in the midst of constructing a beta version of a new core product offering.
-The software development effort was strained limited resources from all departments across the organization.
+The software development effort was strained by limited resources from all departments across the organization.
 Informal communication among project participants and the lack of a clearly articulated process flow impeded progress and jeopardized the release schedule.

-Management’s concerns were two-fold: first, they sought to meet their existing, fast approaching beta-release deadline with an adequately tested, stable product.
+Management’s concerns were two-fold: first, they sought to meet their existing, fast-approaching beta-release deadline with an adequately tested, stable product.
 Second, they wanted to establish a detailed development framework to serve as a dependable roadmap for all future software development initiatives.

-Sophelle performed an end-to-end assessment of their current development lifecycle, staffing levels and organizational structure.
+Sophelle performed an end-to-end assessment of their current development lifecycle, staffing levels, and organizational structure.
 Employees were interviewed and observed across all functional areas including product management, engineering, documentation, and support.
 Sophelle also evaluated a cross-section of product documentation and development tools.

 The evaluation revealed the following issues:

 - The lack of a product roadmap and insufficient documentation of requirements caused confusion and under-utilization of resources.

 - There was no comprehensive project plan spanning functional areas.

 - Departments within the organization were relatively isolated from one another.

 - A talented and motivated staff existed, but staffing levels were disproportionate across functional areas, in particular, insufficient staffing levels in Quality Assurance.